Course detail

 Syllabus

-• Student will design and implement a CPS control system.
+• Student will design and implement solution of the CPS project.